ds4cabs/Awesome_Translational_Medicine/Informational Readings/What is Translational Medicine?.md

 - Bench-to-bedside: Translating basic scientific research into new therapies and clinical practices.
 - Bedside-to-bench: Using clinical observations to inform and refine laboratory research.

 Translational medicine emerged in the 1990s and became widely recognized in the early 2000s.
-Different stakeholders interpret its purpose slightly differently:
+As it is a relatively new field, different stakeholders interpret its purpose slightly differently:
 - Patients and practitioners: Emphasize the quick application of research to improve clinical outcomes.
 - Academics: Focus on testing new scientific concepts in clinical settings.
 - Industry: Aims to speed up the development and commercialization of new treatments.